 Thirdly, review your web analytics to check how many people visit your website using smartphones and tablets.
 If this number is bigger than 30% of your overall visitors, consider creating a dedicated app.
 It’s much more effective than responsive design.

-6. Integrate educational content with your website
+6. Integrate educational content into your website

 Knowledge is power.